 - To get softened butter, place it in a bowl and pop it in the microwave.
 Micro in intervals of 10-10 seconds until it is just softened.
 Be cautious to not melt it.
 Melted butter gets very different results.

 - Use castor sugar.
 Using castor sugar really helps save time and also helps the final results.
-Sugars come in a lot of varieties, but all over the world, castor sugar is the Bible sugar for desserts.
+There are various types of baking sugars, but all over the world, castor sugar is the Bible sugar for desserts.

 - Do not disturb the cookies while they bake.
 You know they are done when they gain that beautiful golden-ish color or when the edges turn brown.